scottksmith95/LINQKit/README.md

 Complete Example, Getting Started...
 =======

-Create a database, let's say MyDatabase to your SQL server with script:
+Create a database, let's say MyDatabase to your SQL server with a script:

 ```sql
 CREATE TABLE [dbo].[Orders](